altruios/namshubettulpa/public/namshubettulpa/chapters/mistakes.md

 *She moved back over land*
 ~Her heart racing, she tried to calm her breathing~ 'M::Why should you be worried, you can fly.'
+*Martha Roared into the chasm*
+~If she could yell at it, she could be calm at it, just as her...~ 'M::Thanks mom...'
+~She waited for an echo, and there was none.
+She stared into that empty pit.
-~It was like an eye, and like an eye, it let no light escape.
+It was like an eye, and like an eye, it let no light escape.
 Instead deconstructed, absorbed and processed...
 It Looked, and by doing so, destroyed in the process~ ~So Martha resolved to fly over the bridge, using the side railings as a net~ 'M::If there is no weight on it, nothing falls.'
 *Martha flew over the bridge*
-~She guessed it was a mile - but she couldn't get a read on distance~ ~As time marched on, her sense of scale of the thing changed~ ~No, it was closer to five away~
+~She guessed it was a mile - but she couldn't get a read on distance~ ~She heard the echo of her roar finally reach back to her, surprisingly loud and deep~ ~As time marched on, her sense of scale of the thing changed~ ~No, it was closer to five miles away~
 *She increased her speed greatly*
 ~What she mistook for a great oak tree in the distance grew into focus~ ~The trunk were actually the roofs of houses stacked vertically, she could see movement between them, like pulsating veins~